avatariamfoundation-afk/neurogrid-core/SYSTEM_OVERVIEW.md

-NeuroGrid is a deterministic coordination protocol for medical-grade computation, governance, and verifiable artifacts.

-The system is designed to support trust-minimized medical AI infrastructure without performing diagnosis, treatment, or autonomous clinical decision-making.

-NeuroGrid separates execution, intelligence, and governance into clean, auditable layers:

-• NeuroGrid-Core (LIVE): On-chain coordination, validator enforcement, artifact registration, and fault-coded telemetry.
-Deployed on opBNB Testnet with successful transactions.
-• MedIntel (STUBBED): AI pipeline and analytics interfaces intentionally left non-executing for safety, audit clarity, and regulatory compliance.
-• DeSci Layer (SILENT): Governance, ethics, provenance, and research coordination layer with no execution or token logic.

-The protocol enforces determinism, accountability, and explicit failure states.
-No opaque inference.
-No silent execution.
-No privileged control paths.

-NeuroGrid is infrastructure-only.
-It does not handle patient data, make medical claims, or replace clinicians.

-Why BNB Chain:
-• EVM-compatible, scalable infrastructure
-• Strong fit for deterministic execution and governance
-• Clean testnet deployment path (opBNB)
-• Future-ready for DeSci and AI ecosystems

-Status:
-• Core contracts deployed on opBNB Testnet
-• Open source and hackathon-compliant
-• ≥2 successful testnet transactions
-• Core logic frozen for audit and evaluation

-NeuroGrid demonstrates responsible AI system architecture, designed to earn trust before demanding adoption.
+# NeuroGrid — One-Page System Overview

+## What NeuroGrid Is

+**NeuroGrid** is a deterministic coordination protocol for **medical-grade computation, governance, and verifiable artifacts**.

+The system is designed to support **trust-minimized medical AI infrastructure** without performing diagnosis, treatment, or autonomous clinical decision-making.

+NeuroGrid is **infrastructure-only**.

+---

+## System Separation (Clean-Layer Architecture)

+NeuroGrid separates execution, intelligence, and governance into **clean, auditable layers**:

+### NeuroGrid-Core (LIVE)
+- On-chain coordination and enforcement layer
+- Validator registration and fault accountability
+- Deterministic artifact registration and lineage
+- Explicit fault-coded telemetry
+- **Deployed on opBNB Testnet**
+- **≥2 successful testnet transactions completed**

+### MedIntel (STUBBED)
+- AI pipeline and analytics interfaces
+- **Intentionally non-executing**
+- No inference, no model execution, no patient data
+- Preserved as a compliance-safe integration surface
+- Designed for post-audit and post-regulatory activation

+### DeSci Layer (SILENT)
+- Governance, ethics, provenance, and research coordination
+- No execution logic
+- No token logic
+- No privileged control paths
+- Functions as a **silent root layer** for future decentralized science workflows

+---

+## Design Principles

+NeuroGrid enforces:

+- **Determinism** — reproducible execution paths
+- **Accountability** — fault-bound validators and explicit failure states
+- **Transparency** — no opaque inference
+- **Safety-first design** — no silent execution, no hidden control

+There are **no privileged execution paths** and **no implicit trust assumptions**.

+---

+## Regulatory & Safety Positioning

+NeuroGrid:
+- Does **not** handle patient data
+- Does **not** make medical claims
+- Does **not** replace clinicians
+- Does **not** perform autonomous medical decisions

+It is designed to **support compliance**, not bypass it.

+---

+## Why BNB Chain (opBNB)

+NeuroGrid is deployed on **opBNB Testnet** due to:

+- EVM compatibility
+- Scalable execution for deterministic coordination
+- Strong alignment with governance-heavy protocols
+- Clean testnet deployment and evaluation environment
+- Future readiness for DeSci and AI ecosystems

+---

+## Current Status

+- Core contracts deployed on **opBNB Testnet**
+- Open-source and hackathon-compliant
+- ≥2 successful on-chain transactions completed
+- Core logic **frozen for audit and evaluation**

+---

+## Final Note

+NeuroGrid demonstrates **responsible AI system architecture**.

+It is intentionally conservative, audit-first, and governance-aware —
+built to **earn trust before demanding adoption**.